Chocolate Flower

 - Is Chocolate Flower good for the Colorado Front Range?

-- Yes.
-Chocolate Flower is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Chocolate Flower is a well-suited perennial for Colorado's Front Range.

 - How big does Chocolate Flower get?